cairo-book/cairo-book/src/ch11-09-printing.md

 ```

 Cairo also provides the `write!` and `writeln!` macros to write formatted strings in a formatter.
-Here are a short example using `write!` macro to concatenate multiple strings on the same line and then print the result:
+Here is a short example using `write!` macro to concatenate multiple strings on the same line and then print the result:

 ```rust
 {{#include ../listings/ch11-advanced-features/no_listing_07_write_macro/src/lib.cairo}}